University of Karachi: Incidents

 On 26 April 2022, four people including three Chinese nationals, were killed and four others were injured in a suicide attack outside the Confucius Institute located within the University of Karachi.
-A female suicide bomber was spotted in the attack footage, who was sent by the militant separatist group Baloch Liberation Army operating from Balochistan.
+A female suicide bomber was spotted in the attack footage, who was sent by the designated terrorist group Baloch Liberation Army operating from Balochistan.

 Outer look of Confucius Institute faculty of commerce, after the blast, in 2022.